WVFB supports efforts by state schools, institutions, agencies and other entities to purchase and use locally grown and produced agriculture products.

-West Virginia Farm Bureau is gravely concerned by the exorbitant administrative costs per student at West Virginia University.
+West Virginia Farm Bureau is gravely concerned by the excessive administrative costs per student at West Virginia University.
 We recommend that the president of West Virginia University initiate action to reduce administrative costs.

 Farm Bureau supports the development of regional University campuses that offer four-year degrees.

-West Virginia Farm Bureau recommends the continuation of the Agricultural programs of WVU Potomac State College.
-We also recommend extending the agricultural programs to include alternative types of agriculture.
+West Virginia Farm Bureau recommends the continuation of the agricultural programs of WVU Potomac State College.
+We also recommend the continued expansion of agricultural programs to include alternative types of agriculture.

 Agriculture is a highly technical and managerial business that positively affects the income of West Virginia.